danthegoodman1/ObjectKV/sst/SEGMENT.md

 If you are using a fan-out external writer (e.g. writing to S3 and local cache), ensure that you clean up any files and properly abort S3 writes.

 Additionally, if you are retrying to write a segment file by using a new writer, it's greatly advised to use a unique file name for every `SegmentWriter`.

+### Caching metadata after write

+The `SegmentWriter.Close` method returns the bytes of the metadata block.
+This can be immediately used with `SegmentReader.BytesToMetadata(SegmentReader{}, metaBlockBytes)` (effectively a static call) to generate metadata struct that can be cached in memory, and subsequently used for future `SegmentReader.LoadCachedMetadata(metadata)` calls.

+This allows you to easily read and cache the metadata block while not persisting the segment file to disk to re-read it back in (i.e. only persisting to object storage).